Rise to Success: Career Highlights of Kamala Harris

 2024: Biden and Harris Become Presumptive Nominees

-In 2024, after the Democratic primaries, Joe Biden and Kamala Harris became the Democratic party's presumptive nominees for the presidential election.
+In 2024, following the Democratic primaries, Joe Biden and Kamala Harris became the presumptive nominees for the presidential election.
+Concerns about Biden's age and health were persistent and became more pronounced after the first presidential debate on June 27.

-On January 6, 2025, in her role as president of the Senate, Kamala Harris oversaw the certification of Donald Trump and JD Vance as the winners of the election.
+On January 6, 2025, as president of the Senate, Kamala Harris oversaw the certification of Donald Trump and JD Vance as the winners of the election.

 January 20, 2025: Harris Leaves Office

-On January 20, 2025, Kamala Harris left office as Vice President, succeeded by JD Vance, and moved to Los Angeles where she helped distribute food to victims of the Palisades Fire.
+On January 20, 2025, Kamala Harris left office and was succeeded by JD Vance as the 50th Vice President of the United States.
+Kamala Harris and her husband moved to Los Angeles and assisted in distributing food to victims of the Palisades Fire.

 February 18, 2025: Harris Signs with Creative Artists Agency